-The big difference between the English of the East Midlands at the end of the 12th century and the English of Aelfric at the beginning of the 11th, is grammar.
+The big difference between the English of the East Midlands in the mid-12th century and the English of Aelfric at the beginning of the 11th, is grammar.
 The difference wasn't nearly so marked in the south of England, but north of the Humber and in the East Midlands, Early Middle English grammar was very much simpler, with most of the old inflections of nouns and adjectives - lost or levelled.
 Here, even as early as 1154, the grammar differed little from that of Canterbury Tales, which Chaucer wrote in the late 14th century - some two hundred years later.
 It is a grammar which is easily accessible to speakers of Modern English.
-The year 1200 is also late enough to see the completion of a couple of crucial simplifications to the sound system in the East Midlands, changes which were still underway in PC2 and Orm.
+The year 1150 is also late enough to see the entrenchment of a couple of crucial simplifications to the sound system in the East Midlands, changes which were evident in both PC2 and Orm.

 What about Old English?